pcengines/apu2-documentation/docs/cold_reset.md

 ### Discovered ways to perform reset

+Table below gives initial values, they are changed during boot sequence.
+Bits changing in D18F0x6C (Link Initialization Control) are set and checked by AGESA to differentiate cold boot from warm boot.
+Some bits (0x1003ff) in PMxC0 (S5/Reset Status) are checked by FCH initialization code, they result in additional reset when set.

 | Reset type       | D18F0x6C   | PMxC0      |
 |------------------|------------|------------|
 | Cold boot        | 0x000ff800 | 0x00000800 |